Download PDF

 Amendments to the Articles of Association follow the provisions of Section 179 AktG as well as Section 20 of the Articles of Association of Uzin Utz SE.
 Accordingly, the Supervisory Board is authorized to make amendments to the Articles of Association that only affect the wording.
 A resolution of the Annual General Meeting is not required.
 This applies in particular to amendments to the Articles of Association following the full or partial implementation of the increase in the share capital.

-The Executive Board is authorized, with the approval of the Supervisory Board, to increase the share capital of the Company on one or more occasions on or before May 13, 2024 by up to a total of EUR 3,000,000 by issuing up to a total of 1,000,000 new no-par value bearer shares with voting rights and a notional value of EUR 3.00 per share (Authorized Capital I).
-The capital increases may be made against cash contributions and/or contributions in kind.
+The Executive Board is authorized, with the approval of the Supervisory Board, to increase the company's share capital on one or more occasions in the period up to May 21, 2029 by up to a total of EUR 3,000,000 by issuing up to a total of 1,000,000 new no-par value ordinary bearer shares with voting rights (no-par value shares) with a notional interest in the share capital of EUR 3.00 per share ("Authorized Capital I").
+The capital increases can be made against cash and/or non-cash contributions.

 The Executive Board is further authorized, with the consent of the Supervisory Board, to exclude the shareholders' statutory subscription rights in particular in the following cases: